robbykap/CS260-Web_Programing/README.md

 - **Frontend makes WebSocket connection** - done!
 - **Data sent over WebSocket connection** - done!
 - **WebSocket data displayed** - All user lifts display in realtime on the leaderboard.
 The leaderboard only updates though if the user adds a lift with a high total then their previous max or if it is there first time post a lift.
 Very cool to see working would want to mess around later and do more with it.

+## React deliverable

+For this deliverable I converted the application over to use React.

+- **Bundled and transpiled** - done!
+- **Components** - Login, leaderboard, Profile, and Submiting Lifts works!
+- **Router** - Routing between login and lift components.
+- **Hooks** - React `UseState` works great to update auth and lifts including WebSocket.